A Complete Guide to Dormer Loft Conversions

 Dormer Loft Conversion ideas

-Whether you opt for a spacious master bedroom complete with ensuite bathroom, or a pair of smaller bedrooms linked by a Jack and Jill bathroom, the additional headroom in a dormer enables you to install standard height shower fittings.
+Whether you opt for a spacious master bedroom complete with an ensuite bathroom, or a pair of smaller bedrooms linked by a Jack and Jill bathroom, the additional headroom in a Dormer enables you to install standard height shower fittings.

 A Dormer Conversion can also provide a safe, comfortable playroom for the kids, or a stylish contemporary workspace benefiting from plentiful natural light.
 Depending on the size of your property, the space created by a Dormer Loft Conversion can even accommodate a self-contained studio flat.